Tax Credits: Starting a formal challenge - an appeal

 Not all decisions are appealable.
 You can find a full list of appealable decisions here.

 The appeals process changed significantly for decisions made on or after 6 April 2014.
-The new process is explained below as well as what to do for appeals against decisions made before 6 April 2014.
+The process in place is explained below and we also show information about what to do for appeals against decisions made before 6 April 2014.